foundersandcoders/coursebook/src/workshops/git-workflow/index.md

 <img src="images/step9GitFlow.png" width="286" height="309" alt="repo visual after step 1">

-You can go and close the issue tracking this feature now that the change is merged (If you put `Closes #1` in your commit message it will have automatically closed).
+After the pull request is merged, you should address the related issue:
+If you included "Closes #1" (or similar closing keywords) in your commit message or pull request description, GitHub will have automatically closed the associated issue.
+If not, you should manually close the issue that tracked this feature, as the work is now complete and merged into the main branch.

 ---